keystonejs/keystone/docs/tutorials/add-lists.md

 # Adding Lists To Your Project

 We've already created one list during the [previous tutorial](/docs/tutorials/new-project.md).
 Now it's the time to dive deeper.
-Let's make out `Todo` list a bit more complex.
+Let's make our `Todo` list a bit more complex.

 ## Creating basic list in separate file